rodrimati1992/core_extensions/readme.md

 [`expr_as_phantom`] macro,[`map_phantomdata`] macro, and [`return_type_phantom`] macro.

 - `"self_ops"`: Enables the [`SelfOps`] trait, an extension trait for all types.
+It primarily has methods for calling free functions as methods.

 - `"slices"`:
 Enables the [`slices`] module, with extension traits for `[T]` and `str` slices.